“Bring the Met to life – the Jewish way”

-We believe in fostering a deep connection to Torah through media, archaeology, museums, art and more.Nachliel haCohen Selavan
+We believe in fostering a meaningful connection to Torah and Jewish values through museums, archaeology, art and multimedia.Nachliel haCohen Selavan

 Director, Torah InterMedia LLC